yugabyte/yugabyte-db/docs/content/latest/api/ycql/dml_update.md

 - An error is raised if the specified `table_name` does not exist.
 - Update statement uses _upsert semantics_, meaning it inserts the row being updated if it does not already exists.
-- The `USING TIMESTAMP` clause indicates we would like to perform the UPDATE as if it was done at the timestamp provided by the user.
+- The `USING TIMESTAMP` clause indicates you would like to perform the UPDATE as if it was done at the timestamp provided by the user.
 The timestamp is the number of microseconds since epoch.
 - **NOTE**: You should either use the `USING TIMESTAMP` clause in all of your statements or none of them.
 Using a mix of statements where some have `USING TIMESTAMP` and others do not will lead to